Installing Ubuntu userland with FreeBSD Linux Binary Compatibility

 slightly different circumstances: I was installing Ubuntu userland inside

 FreeBSD jail.
-Of course I have tried running debootstrap
+Of course I have tried running debootstrap both with /dev

 mounted and not mounted and got the same results.
 Searching for a solution I

-have seen suggestions to use --second-stage
+have seen suggestions to use --second-stage mode of

-or to run dpkg --force-depends -Ei /var/cache/apt/archives/*.deb
+debootstrap or to run dpkg --force-depends -Ei /var/cache/apt/archives/*.deb.

 However I had various issues with both of these methods.

-By pure accident I have noticed the /debootstrap/debootstrap.log
+By pure accident I have noticed the /debootstrap/debootstrap.log file which

-leaves under the target directory (/compat/ubuntu
+debootsrap leaves under the target directory (/compat/ubuntu if you follow

 the Handbook).
 The last line of this file was